 Symptoms Of The Fear Of Intimacy

 Fear of intimacy is not mutually exclusive to being afraid of sharing personal details.
 Individuals who dread personal relationships are also likely to experience anxiety at the notion of another person becoming close to them or viewing them as a source of emotional support or someone they can confide in.
-The anxiety disorder mentioned above causes the fear of learning about a significant other's problems, showing affection, discussing personal goals and aspirations and expressing concern for that significant other.
+The anxiety disorder mentioned above can be responsible or partially responsible for the fear of learning about a significant other’s problems, showing affection, discussing personal goals and aspirations, and expressing concern for that significant other.

 Reader’s Digest also shares a list of less apparent symptoms pointing to the fear of intimacy.
 These include, but are certainly not limited to, habitual anger, perfectionism, aversion to sex, low confidence levels, and attempts to hide one’s partner from other individuals.